 use GDPR to their advantage.

-Meanwhile, we believe that ICANN should investigate if there are compliance issues under the registry agreement (RA) and the registrar Accreditation Agreement (RAA) because of the GDPR and work with contracted parties to understand these issues and take the necessary actions to solve them.
+Furthermore, we believe that ICANN should investigate the possibility of compliance issues under the Registry Agreement (RA) and the Registrar Accreditation Agreement (RAA) because of the GDPR and work with contracted parties to understand these issues and take the necessary actions to solve them.
 We also encourage the ICANN Board to conduct an awareness campaign to educate the community on the implications of the GDPR as it concerns the technical identifiers.

-Lastly we believe the GDPR issue is of particular interest to the ICANN Ecosystem because of the fact that eCommerce and access to information online is entirely dependent on the DNS Ecosystem that ICANN is a key player.
+Lastly, we believe the GDPR issue is of particular interest to ICANN because eCommerce and access to information online is entirely dependent on the DNS Ecosystem of which ICANN is a key player.

 Thank you!